rudberga/CI-MS2-inspiry-tokyo/README.md

 ### Existing Features

-- **Choice of activity**: allows user to choose what they want to do through buttons 'Eat', 'Drink' or 'Party'
+- **Help with activity**: helps user to choose where they want to go to eat through a press of button
 - **Social links**: in the footer you will find the icons for Inspiry's different social platforms
 - **Maps**: google maps window with the location comes up with the end result automatically
 - **Direct links**: direct links to the suggested location comes up with the end result automatically
-- **Basic information**: basic information such as opening hours and prices comes up with the end result automatically
+- **Basic information**: basic information such as opening hours and address comes up with the end result automatically
 - **Go back**: button shaped as a backward arrow in the bottom left corner in order to go back and change choice
 - **Decision based result**: getting a result which is based on the questions answered
 - **Top 3 list**: getting the months top 3 list of every category, chosen by Inspiry staff